Aetios (eunuch): Early years and rivalry with Staurakios

-Irene now divided her favour between Staurakios, her old-established chief minister, and Aetios.
+Irene now divided her favour between Staurakios, her old-established chief minister, and Aetios, her new minister.
+The issue had now become critically important, because Irene was the sole emperor and had no heir.
+During her regency and co-rule over her son, she had relied on eunuchs to govern, and she continued to do so during her sole reign.
 This began a period of intense rivalry between the two and their respective supporters, as they raced to place their relatives in positions of power, so as to secure control of the Byzantine Empire after Irene's eventual death.
 This competition came to the fore in 797/798, and intensified in May 799, when Irene fell seriously ill.
+The reason Irene did not curb their rivalry or take sides between them was for three reasons; first, she was tormented by her guilt in her son's downfall after eliminating him, second, she, drunk with her absolute power, did not see either of them as a threat, and third, she needed both to run the empire.
+Of course, their rivalry was beyond her expectations and soon forced her to judge in favor of one over the other, based on more supporters and evidence in favor of one of them.
 Aetios, who had won the backing of Niketas Triphyllios, the commander of the Scholai guards, accused Staurakios before the Empress of plotting to usurp the throne.
 Irene duly convened a council at the Palace of Hieria where she severely rebuked her favourite minister, but Staurakios escaped with an apology.

 Staurakios in turn began to distribute bribes amongst the men and lower officers of the Scholai and Exkoubitores regiments, trying to win their support for an eventual coup.
 Aetios again went to Irene, who in February 800 forbade anyone from the military to contact Staurakios.
 Coupled with Aetios's own appointment to the powerful post of strategos of the Anatolic Theme, this restored a precarious balance between the two camps.
 Soon after, Staurakios became very ill, but he continued plotting against Aetios, instigating a revolt against him in Cappadocia before dying in June 800.